NightScript370/nightscript370.github.io/pages/blog/privacy.md

 ![](https://specials-images.forbesimg.com/imageserve/5ff07f779f9392c3af404599/960x0.png){:.img-thumbnail}

 Of course, I don't think anyone would be able to beat Signal, yet I found it amazing that iMessage could work with as little as an Apple Account and yet people still use WhatsApp.
 Please consider where you're putting you're trust; the company whos own employees call hypocrisy or someone fighting for others.

+<h3 noAnchor id="fighting-a-losing-battle">Fighting a losing battle</h3>

+As I've noted in my communications section, it requires the active effort of everyone.
+Unfortunately, people have been relunctant to change due to it being the norm.

+But does it have to be the norm?
+Why not fight for change?
+We have much more power than we think.
+If we stop using their application, they have a risk of falling into irrelevancy.
+WhatsApp is trying desperately to prove itself from their new Privacy Policy changes, as users switch to other platforms (like Signal or Telegram).
+They've clearly adapted to the concerns of its users, as the change is delayed.

+In 2019, I became increasingly suspicious of a fan-game by the title of Mario Multiverse.
+The game was trying to write to System32 when I gave it limited permissions and detected file path changes.
+When I confronted neoarc about it, he said a Privacy Policy was not needed.
+A Privacy Policy implies strict laws of what the game can and can't do, and the owner would be liable if it was broken.
+The best solution to this was to not have one, since you wouldn't need to expose what your app did. bunten & I wrote out a PasteBin document describing our weird occurences, and it spread throughout the fangame community (largely due to it being posted on Blue Television Game's server).
+Neoarc responded with finally making a Privacy Policy, debunking all the misinformation spread about the game.

+There clearly is a concern and there is a listener.
+We just need to voice the concerns to the listener.

 -----